 Thomas J. Temple, Jr. Memorial Scholarship in Engineering

 Tom was born Jan.
 3, 1953, to Ruby and (Thomas) Jack Temple, Sr. and raised in Texas City, Texas.
-The son of a chemical plant operator, Thomas graduated from Texas City High School in 1971, where at 6 foot 4 inches, he was a three-year starter for the men’s varsity basketball team and a member of the National Honor Society.
+The son of a chemical plant operator, Thomas graduated from Texas City High School in 1971, where at 6 foot 4 inches, he was a three-year starter for the men’s varsity basketball team.
+His grades earned him membership in the National Honor Society.

 At The University of Texas, Tom was the Mechanical Engineering representative on the Engineering Student Council and an active member of the University Rifle Club.
 While a student at Texas he met and married Robin Arbogust of Austin.
-Tom graduated with a bachelor’s of science in mechanical engineering from The University of Texas at Austin in 1975.
+Tom graduated with a bachelor’s of science in mechanical engineering in 1975.
 Upon graduation he worked for Halliburton in Duncan, Oklahoma, as a production engineer.